LuJialei-Economics/Bellman-Equation-with-Poisson-Process-/README.md

-# Continous-time Dynamic Programming with Poisson Uncertainty
+# Continuous-time Dynamic Programming with Poisson Uncertainty
-Python code for Paper 'Numerical Solution of Dynamic Programming with Poisson Process'
+Python and Matlab (Version) codes for Paper 'Numerical Solution of Continuous-time Dynamic Programming with Poisson Process'